 Peanut Butter and Jelly Sandwich

+The classic peanut butter and jelly sandwich is one of a kids first comfort foods.
 I only know of one person in my life who doesn't like a good peanut butter and jelly sandwich.
 If you are one of those people, that makes two.
-And his reasons for not liking it, I won't even mention here – you don't really need to know....
+And their reasons for not liking it, are not important right now so I won't even mention it here – you don't really need to know....

 What is peanut butter?
 If you read the label, the main ingredient is peanuts.
 Or at least it should be, depending on the brand you buy.
-The brand I buy when I don't make my own has just peanuts and honey as the ingredients.
+The brand I buy when I don't make my own has just peanuts as the ingredients and nothing else.
+Many brands have added ingredients like sugar, salt, and things like hydrogenated oils.
+Which I don't like in my peanut butter.

 PB&J Sandwich

-My favorite "brand", though, is homemade.
-We have a Vita-mix, so I get a jar of unsalted dry roasted peanuts, pour them in, turn it on and 1 minute later – voila!
+My favorite "brand" of peanut butter is the homemade kind.
+We have a Vita-mix, so I get a jar of unsalted dry roasted peanuts, pour them in, turn it on and 1 minute (or more) later – voila!
 Warm creamy peanut butter!

 No preservatives or any of those baddies that caused the recent recall.
-You can add a bit of maple syrup or honey if that's your preference.
-We just like plain unsalted peanut butter, extra creamy.
+If you decide to make your own, you can add a bit of maple syrup or honey if you prefer yours sweeter.
+We, however, just like plain unsalted peanut butter, extra creamy.

 The Peanut Butter and Jelly Sandwich